postaljs/monologue.js/README.md

 	    },
 	    Monologue.prototype);

+monologue uses [riveter](https://github.com/ifandelse/riveter) for it's inheritance/mixin capabilities.
+There's a *lot* you can do with riveter, so check it out.

 #####Adding an event listener
 Any object that has monologue's behavior has an `on` method which can be used to subscribe to events.
 The first argument of `on()` is the `topic` (just a string event name, which can optionally be a period-delimited string for hierarchical use).
 The second argument of `on()` is the `callback` which should be invoked when the event occurs.
 Calling `on` returns a `SubscriptionDefinition` - giving you a convenient way to unsubscribe or apply additional options (discussed below) to the subscription.